Get ready for another freezing night

 The National Weather Service issued a Freeze Warning for Thursday night into Friday morning.

-It’s the 3rd night in a row that portions of Northeast Ohio have been under the advisory.
+It’s the third night in a row that portions of Northeast Ohio have been under the advisory.

 It’s in effect starting at 10 p.m.
 Thursday through 9 a.m.
 Friday.